RhysMaddox/Port-Scanner/README.md

 - Python 3.x
 - tqdm library (for the progress bar)

-You can install the tqdm library using pip:
+You can install the tqdm library using pip: pip install tqdm.

 ## Usage Warning